 “The severity of the Google Cache problem (File not found on the server) could be very high and finding the actual reasons for it is very crucial!
 As a webmaster or as an SEO professional you cannot ignore this.”

-If you are trying to find the Google cached version of your website through browser, the browser supposed to show an information as follows,
+If you are trying to find the Google cached version of your website through browser, the browser supposed to show the information as follows,

 If you observe the above image “A”, it’s a cached version of the webpage page with the details of time and date, you can also take look at the text version and source code of this page.